slimndap/wp-theatre/readme.txt

 * Basic version of the plugin.

 == Upgrade Notice ==

+= 0.12 =
+Adds new placeholders, nicer URLs, removes clutter and fixes some small bugs.

 = 0.11.9 =
 Added support for custom filters in event listings (eg. venue of city).